 Virtual machine can use three different networking modes depending on user needs:

-Note: configuring Shared and Host-Only networks is available in Pro Edition in Parallels Desktop Preferences > Network.
+Note: configuring Shared and Host-Only networks is available in Pro and Business Editions in Parallels Desktop Preferences > Network.

-This is the default and recommended network mode for virtual machines, as it does not require any specific configuring and works "out of the box".
+This is the default and recommended network mode for virtual machines, as it works "out of the box" and does not require any specific configuring.
 When this networking mode is used Parallels Desktop will work as a virtual router for your virtual machine.
 As a result:

 - Parallels Desktop creates a separate virtual subnet with its own virtual DHCP server running in macOS.